HaikunXu/BSE/README.md

 This R package is mainly used to prepare purse-seine catch and length composition data for tropical tunas in the eastern Pacific Ocean.
 Cleridy Lennart-Cody wrote most of the key functions and Haikun Xu wrapped them up into a R package.

-How to use this package to extract PS data for the stock assessments of tropical tunas in the eastern Pacific Ocean?
+How to use this package to extract purse-seine data for the stock assessments of tropical tunas in the eastern Pacific Ocean?

 1. Download raw data from the IATTC database